-As described earlier, there were 108 facilities which had geocoded results, but did not have valid (nonzero) TRI coordinates for comparison.
+There were 115 facilities which had geocoded results, but did not have valid (nonzero) TRI coordinates for comparison.
 These facilities were assigned the source code, 'GDT_NOTRI,' and the coordinates were taken from the new gdt table.

-There were 403 facilities in the set of facilities without high-quality TRI coordinates that were not found in the combined set of gdt facilities, for the most part because the facilities were located in places other than the fifty U.S. States and the District of Columbia.
+There were 37 facilities in the set of facilities without high-quality TRI coordinates that were not found in the combined set of gdt facilities, for the most part because the facilities were located in places other than the fifty U.S. States and the District of Columbia.
 These facilities were assigned the source code, 'TRI_NOGDT,' and the coordinates were taken from TRI in the hierarchy described earlier.
-That left 32 facilities still without coordinates.
-Of these 32 facilities, 18 had coordinates in the high-quality preferred set, so these were simply deleted.
-That left 14 facilities with neither TRI nor GDT coordinates.
-All 14 of these facilities have TRI values for 1999, so these values were used.
-However, these values in 1999 were taken from the coordinates submitted in 1998, so the code '1998TRI' was assigned.
+Eight facilities did not have any coordinates in any of the current source tables, and so zip code centroids were used (taken from an internet zip code lookup table).

-Once all of the facilities had been assigned coordinates and pulled together in a draft table, the final coordinates were plotted in a GIS (Geographic Information System) program.
-The state that the coordinates were plotted to were matched against the reported state and visually inspected for those that did not match.
+Once all of the facilities had been assigned coordinates and assembled in a draft table, the final coordinates were plotted in a GIS (Geographic Information System) program.
+The state that the coordinates were plotted to were matched against the reported state and visually inspected for cases that did not match.
 Those that fell on a coast or a river state boundary were considered allowable, and those on straight state boundaries were given a one-mile tolerance before being counted as incorrect.
-The final result was 30 facilities that plotted outside of their reported state.
-Seventeen additional errors in the vicinity of PR were added.
+The final result was 24 facilities that plotted outside of their reported state.
 Using the TRI hierarchy and the gdt coordinates, if available, additional coordinates were checked for each of these failed facilities.
-If not valid coordinates could be found in the TRI or gdt data, EPA's LRT system was checked.
-If that also failed, the facility's reported zip code centroid was adopted, using an internet-based zip-code lookup.
+If no valid coordinates could be found in the TRI or gdt data, EPA's LRT system was checked.
+If that also failed, the facility's reported zip code centroid was adopted, using an internet-based zip code lookup.